dirkhillbrecht/UiUiUi/README.md

 * `UITextLine` - One line of text of arbitrary length.
 * `UITextIcon` - A text containing usually one character which is an icon.
+* `UIBitmap` - An area showing a bitmap stored in XBMP format in the program.
 * `UIHorizontalLine`, `UIVerticalLine` - A horizontal or vertical line of a certain width and a border with some width next to it.
 * `UICheckerboard` - A single-pixel checkerboard pattern.

 #### Decorating widgets